michigan-traffic-lab/perception_evaluation/README.md

 # Perception Sysmtem Evaluation
 This repository contains code and resources for evaluating the performance of a perception system.
 The evaluations for Derq, Bluecity, and MSight systems are supported.

+TODO:
+- [ ] Unify the data format for different perception systems

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.